Primary care COVID-19 centres

 There programmes were not paused and continue to be provided.

-If you have any concerns about your eyes, including an urgent eye problem, or a query about your glasses or contact lenses, please telephone your optometry practice first.
+If you have any concerns about your eyes, including an urgent eye problem, or a query about your glasses or contact lenses, please telephone your optometry practice first to discuss your concerns.

 Due to the COVID 19 outbreak, patients are advised to contact their local dental practice for advice and referral for emergency dental care if necessary.